3Dan3/tidyquant/stock_market_indexes.md

 We now want to see how each index has beeenperforming over the last...(to be completed)

+The following chunk can be removed because we show a more comprehensive table in a later section of the document.

+Btw, the following comprehensive table has to be extended to cover 20 years of data for the four indexes

 ``` r
 # table
 tibble(`stock index` = c("SP500", "NASDAQ", "DJIA", "RUT"),